Teaching sheep shearing

 Hair sheep do not require shearing because they lack sufficient

-wool fibers or because their coats naturally shed.
+woolly fibers or because their coats naturally shed.
 However, crosses

 fleeces are not desirable because they contain a mixture of hair